CompileNix/docker-nginx/Readme.md

 - `--without-stream_geo_module`

 ### Extras (`1.27.2-extras`, `1.27-extras`, `1-extras`, `latest-extras`)
-This container image has all features and modules built-in, that I was able to build, without the focus on low image size.
+This container image has all features and modules built-in, without the focus on low image size.

 The following notable features are available:
 - Everything that is also part of the Default image variant